Château de Vaudémont

 The Château de Vaudémont is a ruined 11th-century castle in the commune of Vaudémont in the Meurthe-et-Moselle département of France.
-At its greatest extent the castle measures about 500 by 250 m.
+At its greatest extent, the castle measures about 500 by 250 m.

 The castle is one of a group of four castles built around the same time on highland sites along the Moselle valley between Nancy and Metz in northeast France.
-The other three castles are Dieulouard, Mousson, and Prény; of the four, Château de Vaudémont is the largest and best preserved.
+The other three castles are Dieulouard, Mousson and Prény; of the four, Vaudémont is the largest and best preserved.
 It was built as a hill castle in the 11th century for the Counts of Vaudémont, possibly for Gérard I (1071 – c.1120).
 The architect is unknown.
 The remains are part of the curtain wall and the keep, the so-called tour Brunehaut (Brunehaut tower) constructed with recycled Gallo-Roman remains.
 It was repaired during the 15th century, dismantled in 1639 on the orders of Louis XIII, and restored in 1930.

-It has been listed since 1840 as a monument historique by the French Ministry of Culture.
+It has been classified since 1840 as a monument historique by the French Ministry of Culture.